 - Post-18 arrangements must be introduced as an option in the care planning process as early as possible and should be raised with prospective foster carers during the assessment process.

-- All foster carers supporting post-18 placements should be paid a fee in recognition of their time, skills and expertise.
+- All foster carers supporting post-18 arrangements should be paid a fee in recognition of their time, skills and expertise.

 - Governments should make it clear that if a foster carer wishes to maintain their approval they should be supported to do so for the duration of the post-18 arrangement.